Roshdy/material-ui-pickers-hijri-utils/README.md

+# STILL UNDER DEVELOPMENT

-# Persian calendar utils for Material UI Pickers
+# Hijri calendar utils for Material UI Pickers

-This library provides implementation specific utility functions that can be used by the [material-ui-picker](https://github.com/dmtrKovalenko/material-ui-pickers) components to correctly render a Persian calendar.
+This library provides implementation specific utility functions that can be used by the [material-ui-picker](https://github.com/dmtrKovalenko/material-ui-pickers) components to correctly render a Hijri calendar.

 Please refer to material-ui-pickers's [documentation](https://github.com/dmtrKovalenko/material-ui-pickers)